-First-Time Drug Offenses in New Jersey
+First-Time Drug Offense Penalties in New Jersey

 New Jersey prohibits the possession, manufacture, and distribution of controlled dangerous substances.
 These substances include Schedule I drugs like heroin and methamphetamine, along with some illegally obtained prescription drugs like oxycontin.
 Drug charges are punished severely in the New Jersey.
 Fortunately, first-time drug offenders have several options that are not available to people who have been previously convicted of crimes.
 If you have been charged with a drug crime and this is your first run-in with the law, there are several viable avenues that you can take to avoid a conviction and keep your criminal record clean.
-This article provides vital information that you need when facing first-time drug charges in Ocean County or elsewhere in New Jersey.
+This article provides vital information that you need when facing first-time drug charges in New Jersey.
 For a free consultation with an attorney who can discuss the specific facts of your case, contact our local office in Point Pleasant at (848) 238-2100.

 Ways to Get Your First Drug Charge Dismissed in New Jersey